mamirmugal/rateLimiter/technicalDesignDocument.md

 #### 3.4.2 Key Functions
 - `isSlidingWindowLimitExceeded(key: string, windowSizeMs: number, maxRequests: number): Promise<boolean>`
-  - function to cauculate slinding window and determine if the requests has exceeded the specified window
+  - Function to calculate sliding window and determine if the requests have exceeded the specified window

 ### 3.5 Override Manager (Bonus)